-Short, M.A.; Haley-Renaud, M.S.; Otto, M.S.; Smith, M.Ed.; Tong, M.A.; Weller, M.Ed.; Wiesner, M.S.
+Short, M.A, Otto, M.S.; Tong, M.A.; Wiesner, M.S.

-The Academic Skills Program provides supportive services to students who need to improve their learning skills.
-Many students require intense, comprehensive development in the areas of writing, reading, mathematics and/or study skills.
+The Academic Skills Program provides support services to students who need to improve or refresh their learning skills.
+Many students require comprehensive development in the areas of writing, reading, mathematics, and/or study skills.
 General education requirements make the Academic Skills Program courses essential for many students.
 ACSK A010, A015 and/or A090 may represent the most appropriate beginning level courses in English and mathematics.
-These courses are part of a sequence designed to help students pass the writing and mathematics competence requirements.
-Computer-enhanced instruction is available in these courses and offers students an alternate instructional delivery system using "state of the art" software to complement teacher presentation and interaction.
+These courses are part of a sequence designed to help students complete the university's writing and mathematics competence requirements.
+Reading courses, ACSK A083 and A085, are intended to prepare students for university level reading expectations.
+Computerenhanced instruction is available in the mathematics courses and offers students an alternate instructional delivery system using interactive software to complement teacher presentation and communication.
 Academic skills courses are not available for audit.
 Credit earned in academic skills courses generally does not count toward the 120 credits required for graduation but the grade earned does affect the GPA.
-ACSK 0100, ESL, and ACSK 0105, Library Skills for Research, are the exceptions.
+ACSK 100, ESL, and ACSK 105, Library Skills for Research, are the exceptions.